KeepCodingCloudDevops5/contenedores-kubernetes-YilisRamirez/README.md

 REVISION: 1
 TEST SUITE: None
 ```
-Now we have to verify whole the manifests are running as expected.
+Now we have to verify all the manifests are running as expected.

 ```bash
 kubectl get pod